futomi/node-gotapi/README.md

 The `data` property must be added to the [`RequestMessage`](#RequestMessage-object) object, then passed it to this method.

-When you want to push an error, the `result` property must be added to the ['RequestMessage`](#RequestMessage-object) object, then passed it to this method.
+When you want to push an error, the `result` property must be added to the [`RequestMessage`](#RequestMessage-object) object, then passed it to this method.
 You can also add the `errorMessage` property for your custom error message.

 The value of the `result` must be an integer grater than or equal to 400.
 Basically it is recommended that the value is assigned to an meaningful HTTP status code.
 If you want to assign it to your custom error code, see the section "[Returning an Error](#Returning-an-Error)" for details.